tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-0-scratch.md

 ## Pseudocode

-- Is an way of representing code that is more readable by humans but doesnt compile or run
+- Is an way of representing code that is more readable by humans but doesn't compile or run
 - Example:
 ```
 1  Pick up phone book